wpconnect-co/public-github-workflows/readme.md

 - add .github/workflows folder to the plugin
 - add a new yml file in the folder (see template below)
 - create environment and add secrets / variables in the repository settings (see details below)
+- make sure changelog is hosted in changelog.txt and not in readme.txt

 ### To deploy plugin on WordPress.org
 #### Workflow templates